Fourier transform: Analysis of differential equations

 Here, f and g are given functions.
 For the heat equation, only one boundary condition can be required (usually the first one).
-But for the wave equation, there are still infinitely many solutions y which satisfy the first boundary condition.
+But for the wave equation, there are still infinitely many solutions y that satisfy the first boundary condition.
 But when one imposes both conditions, there is only one possible solution.

 It is easier to find the Fourier transform ŷ of the solution than to find the solution directly.
 This is because the Fourier transformation takes differentiation into multiplication by the Fourier-dual variable, and so a partial differential equation applied to the original function is transformed into multiplication by polynomial functions of the dual variables applied to the transformed function.
 After ŷ is determined, we can apply the inverse Fourier transformation to find y.